GDPR: Legal Service Agreement

 Increased protection from fraud and errors must be balanced with the increased cost/effort required.
 Crobox has currently installed the following:

 - Audit trails are in place: server logging, data access logging, configuration changes, user auditing, etcetera.
-See technical measures.
+See Technical and Organization Measures.

-- Our development methodology encapsulates code reviews and merge requests, both enforce the “four-eyes principle.”
+- Our development methodology encapsulates code reviews and merges requests, both enforce the “four-eyes principle.”